LattePandaTeam/Docs/content/sigma_edition/Driver.md

   * Unzip the driver files.
 You could unzip them in the same folder.

+  * Most drivers can be installed by double-clicking the .exe file.
+Some need to be installed manually, the steps are as follows:

   * Open the device manager, then select the unknown device.

     Right Click -> Update driver -> Select "Browse my computer for drivers" and locate the folder where you have unzipped the driver files.